This goal assesses how well countries are maximizing the sustainable harvest of non-food marine resources.

 The current score indicates that many regions have potential to improve sustainable harvests of natural products, either by eliminating overharvesting, increasing harvests that are too low, or reducing the pressures that decrease potential harvests.

 However, there are regions which aren’t driven by forage fisheries and have increased their Natural Products score.
-For instance, both China and Indonesia lead the world in seaweed mariculture production (accounting for ~87% of seaweed production included in our assessment for 2019), increasing their production each year.
-Seaweed mariculture is also relatively sustainable.
+For instance, both China and Indonesia lead the world in seaweed mariculture production (accounting for ~87% of seaweed production included in our assessment for 2020), increasing their production each year.
+Seaweed mariculture is also generally sustainable.
 Because of this both regions scores have improved greatly since 2012.
+Djibouti, for example, has seen a marked increase in fish exports, particularly ornamental fish, in the late 2010s.
+This led to their natural products score increasing to a perfect score in 2022.